lisp-mirror/eql5-android/examples/REPL/README-2-SLIME.md

 #### * prepare android:

-Currently you need a development version of swank, so please download the `zip` file from here directly onto your device:
+Currently you need a development version of Swank, so please download the `zip` file from here directly onto your device:

 [slime-simpler-communication-style](https://github.com/luismbo/slime/tree/simpler-communication-style)